Student examining historical stereographs through a stereoscopic viewer

 Curriculum

-History majors lay the foundation for their work by taking world and American history survey courses as first-year students and sophomores.
+The History Program offers survey courses in world and American history, and various specialized courses in American, European, and non-Western history.
+History majors lay the foundation for their work by taking world and American history survey courses.
 Later courses include African, American, Asian, European, Latin American, and Middle Eastern history.
 History faculty also offer several thematic courses that cross these regional boundaries.
-Upperclass students often complete an independent study under the guidance of a professor.
+Upper-class students often complete an independent study under the guidance of a professor.
 All majors also take the research seminar, which allows them to write a major research paper on a topic of their choice while learning historiography (the principles of historical research) and professional historians’ tools of the trade.

 Major Requirements